ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

 When persistent cache is enabled, the SDK will keep the last known good configuration at the persistent cache.
 In the case of the {{site.data.keyword.appconfig_short}} server being unreachable, the latest configurations at the persistent cache is loaded to the application to continue working.

+### Offline options
+{: #ac-go-offline}

-5. *Optional*: The SDK is also designed to serve configurations, and perform feature flag and property evaluations without being connected to {{site.data.keyword.appconfig_short}} service.
+The SDK is also designed to serve configurations, and perform feature flag and property evaluations without being connected to {{site.data.keyword.appconfig_short}} service.

 ```go
   appConfiguration.SetContext(collectionId, environmentId, AppConfiguration.ContextOptions{